rheslip/PyDSA/README.md

-Updated version using Python 3.9 and latest PyVisa and NumPy The code is updated for more with more function and robust interaction with the scope.
+Updated version using Python 3.9 and latest PyVisa and NumPy The code is updated with more function and robust interaction with the scope.

 Spectrum Analyzer for the Rigol DS1000 series digital scopes